rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 ```
 Changing a name on import is useful when you have several functions with the same name in different packages and you want to use them in the same file.
 For regular classes or functions, you have another choice in this situation: You can use a fully qualified name to refer to the class or function (and whether you can import a class or function at all also depends on its visibility modifier, as you’ll see in 4.1.3.)
 For extension functions, the syntax requires you to use the short name, so the `as` keyword in an import statement is the only way to resolve the conflict.

-3.3.2 Calling extension functions from Java
+### 3.3.2 Calling extension functions from Java

 Under the hood, an extension function is a static method that accepts the receiver object as its first argument.
-Calling it doesn’t involve creating adapter objects or any other runtime overhead.
+Calling it doesn't involve creating adapter objects or any other runtime overhead.

 That makes using extension functions from Java pretty easy: you call the static method and pass the receiver object instance.
 Just as with other top-level functions, the name of the Java class containing the method is determined from the name of the file where the function is declared.
 Let’s say it was declared in a StringUtil.kt file: